 The real risk of executing the innocent

-Since 1973, at least 142 people have been freed after evidence revealed that they were sentenced to die for crimes they did not commit.
-That’s almost one innocent person exonerated for every ten who’ve been executed.1 Wrongful convictions rob innocent people of decades of their lives, waste tax dollars, and re-traumatize the victim’s family, while the people responsible remain unaccountable.
+Since 1973, at least 158 people have been freed after evidence revealed that they were sentenced to die for crimes they did not commit.
+That’s more than one innocent person exonerated for every ten who have been executed.1 Wrongful convictions rob innocent people of decades of their lives, waste tax dollars, and retraumatize the victim’s family, while the people responsible remain unaccountable.

 - Hundreds of DNA exonerations reveal that murder cases are often riddled with problems: mistaken eyewitnesses, bad lawyers, shoddy forensics, unreliable jailhouse snitches, coerced confessions, and more.

 - DNA cannot solve these problems – it can only tell us how bad they are.
-DNA evidence exists in just 5-10% of criminal cases – far fewer than one would think from TV crime shows like CSI.2
+DNA evidence exists in just 5-10% of criminal cases – far fewer than one would think from TV crime shows.2

-- In those few cases where DNA evidence is available, courts can block access to DNA testing even when it could exonerate someone.
-Furthermore, scientific evidence is only as good as the people doing the testing – and crime labs from Baltimore to Oklahoma City have come under fire for errors and even fraud in their forensics.
+- In cases where DNA evidence is available, courts can block access to testing, even when it could exonerate someone.
+Furthermore, scientific evidence is only as good as the people testing it.
+Crime labs from Baltimore to Oklahoma City have come under fire for errors and even fraud in their forensics.

 Despite the best intentions, we can’t be right 100% of the time

-The wrong man: Stories of a broken system
+The Wrong Person: Stories of a Broken System

-- 5. "Trial By Fire: Did Texas Execute an Innocent Man?,” David Grann in The New Yorker
+- “Trial By Fire: Did Texas Execute an Innocent Man?,” David Grann in The New Yorker.